TABLE OF CONTENTS

 If your cover letter and resume impressed the hiring manager, you will be called in for an interview.
 Here are a few tips to consider to get the job:

 - Arrive at least 10 minutes early

 - While you will be working in a cultivation facility, dress nicer than the position requires during the interview

 - Prepare a few questions to ask the employer

 - Have ready a few concrete examples of your skills that will help you while trimming

 Enroll in Cannabis Training University

 If you want to learn how to find weed trimming jobs, enrollment in CTU can help.
-CTU’s online cannabis college provides students of all skill levels with the knowledge they need to succeed in the cannabis industry.
+CTU’s cannabis courses provides students of all skill levels with the knowledge they need to succeed in the cannabis industry.
 Learn how to trim marijuana and how to get a job trimming weed, all with CTU’s online cannabis college.